 - Use the output from your SWOT Analysis as a basis for strategy planning and action setting.

 As noted in the Origins and History section above, SWOT can be used in a variety of contexts.
-It is most commonly used as a starting point for strategic planning.
-SWOT can work well in a workshop session to help everyone understand different perspectives and reach agreement on both the relative Strengths and Weaknesses of the organization, but also the Opportunities and Threats out in the marketplace.
+It is most commonly used as a starting point for the strategic planning process, and as a reference for strategic management.
+It can also be used as part of the business change process or as part of creating internal marketing plans for significant programs of change.
+SWOT can work well in a workshop session to help everyone understand different perspectives.
+Teams cam use various mind tools to look at the organization from different perspectives – both internally and externally.
+During the workshop, SWOT can be used in conjunction with other tools such as Porter’s five forces and pest analysis.
+Teams can use SWOT to reach agreement on internal and external factors – both the relative Strengths and Weaknesses of the organization, but also the Opportunities and Threats out in the marketplace.
 SWOT Analysis can also be a useful exercise when considering mergers or acquisitions or investment opportunities.

 SWOT can also be used at a team level.
 If we consider the PMO, it may be useful to objectively assess the Strengths and Weaknesses of the team.
 What skills do you have?
 What resources are at your disposal?
 What are you good at?
 And what are you bad at?
 Once you’ve thought about Strengths and Weaknesses, move on to exploring Opportunities and Threats within the organization.
 Where do gaps exist in the organization that the PMO could fill, or offer support?
 Who is challenging the value of the PMO and what arguments are they using?
 This kind of assessment can help the team map out its objectives for the following year.